Chicken as biological research model: Chicken embryos as a research model

 Expanding use of the microscope coupled with a new technique in the late 18th century unveiled the developing chick for close-up examination.
 By cutting a hole in the eggshell and covering it with another piece of shell, scientists were able to look directly into the egg while it continued to develop without dehydration.
 Soon studies of the developing chick identified the three embryonic germ layers: ectoderm, mesoderm and endoderm, giving rise to the field of embryology.

 Host versus graft response was first described in the chicken embryo.
-James Murphy (biologist) (1914) found that rat tissues that could not grow in adult chickens survived in the developing chick.
+Biologist James Murphy (1914) found that rat tissues that could not grow in adult chickens survived in the developing chick.
 In an immunocompetent animal, like the mature chicken, the host immune cells attack the foreign tissue.
 Since the immune system of the chick is not functional until about day 14 of incubation, foreign tissue can grow.
 Eventually, Murphy showed that the acceptance of tissue grafts was host-specific in immunologically competent animals.

 Culturing virus was once technically difficult.
 In 1931, Ernest Goodpasture and Alice Miles Woodruff developed a new technique that used chicken eggs to propagate a pox virus.
 Building on their success, the chick was used to isolate the mumps virus for vaccine development and it is still used to culture some viruses and parasites today.

 The ability of chicken embryonic nerves to infiltrate a mouse tumor suggested to Rita Levi-Montalcini that the tumor must produce a diffusible growth factor (1952).
-She identified Nerve Growth Factor (NGF) leading to the discovery of a large family of growth factors which are key regulators during normal development and disease processes including cancer.
+She identified nerve growth factor (NGF), leading to the discovery of a large family of growth factors which are key regulators during normal development and disease processes including cancer.

 Adult chicken as a research model

 The adult chicken has also made significant contributions to the advancement of science.
-By inoculating chickens with cholera bacteria (Pasteurella multocida) from an overgrown, and thereby attenuated, culture Louis Pasteur produced the first lab-derived attenuated vaccine (1860s).
+By inoculating chickens with cholera bacteria (Pasteurella multocida) from an overgrown, and thereby attenuated culture, Louis Pasteur produced the first lab-derived attenuated vaccine (1860s).
 Great advances in immunology and oncology continued to characterize the 20th century, for which we indebted to the chicken model.

-Peyton Rous (1879-1970) won the Nobel prize for discovering that viral infection of chicken could induce sarcoma (Rous, 1911).
+Peyton Rous (1879–1970) won the Nobel prize for discovering that viral infection of chicken could induce sarcoma (Rous, 1911).
 Steve Martin followed up on this work and identified a component of a chicken retrovirus, Src, which became the first known oncogene.
-J. Michael Bishop and Harold Varmus with their colleagues (1976) extended these findings to humans, showing that cancer causing oncogenes in mammals are induced by mutations to proto-oncogenes.
+J. Michael Bishop and Harold Varmus with their colleagues (1976) extended these findings to humans, showing that cancer-causing oncogenes in mammals are induced by mutations to proto-oncogenes.

 Discoveries in the chicken ultimately divided the adaptive immune response into antibody (B-cell) and cell-mediated (T-cell) responses.
 Chickens missing their bursa, an organ with an unknown function at the time, could not be induced to make antibodies.
-Through these experiments, Bruce Glick, correctly deduced that bursa was responsible for making the cells that produced antibodies.
-Bursa cells were termed B-cells for Bursa to differentiate them from thymus derived T-cells.
+Through these experiments, Bruce Glick correctly deduced that bursa was responsible for making the cells that produced antibodies.
+Bursa cells were termed B-cells for Bursa to differentiate them from thymus-derived T-cells.